iBz-04/Seeker-o1/instructions/Implementation Roadmap.md

-# ANUS Implementation Roadmap
+# seeker-o1 Implementation Roadmap

-This roadmap outlines a structured approach to implementing the ANUS framework by adapting valuable concepts from OpenManus.
+This roadmap outlines a structured approach to implementing the seeker-o1 framework by adapting valuable concepts from OpenManus.
 The plan is organized into phases with specific deliverables and milestones to ensure steady progress.

 ## Phase 1: Foundation (Weeks 1-2)

 ### Week 1: Project Setup and Core Architecture
 - **Days 1-2: Project Structure**
-  - Set up repository structure following ANUS directory layout
+  - Set up repository structure following seeker-o1 directory layout
   - Configure development environment and dependencies
   - Implement basic package structure and imports
   - Set up testing framework